Danbaz7/REACT/README.md

 - [Vite](https://vitejs.dev/)
 - [Netlify](https://www.netlify.com/) (for deployment)

-## 🤝 Contributing

-_Created December 2025.
-For learning and experimentation with React._
+_Created December by Daniel Obazee (2025) For learning and experimentation with React._